 You do not have to define specific project attributes for each member of the project.
-You can create for each project a default Initial Attach Point, default ACL groups, and command environment limits.
+You can create for each project a default Initial Attach Point, default ACL groups, command environment limits, and server environment limits.
 Any project member for whom you did not define specific project attributes uses the project default attributes.
 For example, if you defined two ACL groups for the project profile but assigned no ACL groups for user JILL, JILL assumes the two project ACL groups at login.

-Thus EDIT\PROFILE's LIST\USER subcommand for JILL shows <none> as her ACL groups, but the PRIMOS command LIST\GROUP shows her associated with the two project-specific ACL groups.
+Thus the CONFIG_USERS List User operation for JILL shows <none> as her ACL groups, but the PRIMOS command LIST_GROUP shows her associated with the two project-specific ACL groups.